-If you do want to squeeze out some of the carrot and apple juice, go ahead.
-I haven’t tried it this way but it should just make for a firmer ball, that can be stored in the fridge quite happily.
+If you want to try juicing the carrots and apples- that should work!
+I haven’t tried it this way yet but it should just make for a firmer ball, that can be stored in the fridge quite happily.

 Recipe: Raw carrot cake balls